 California, particularly the area around Los Angeles, has historically had an awful reputation regarding law enforcement interactions with citizens and high incarceration numbers.
 Therefore, it is also no surprise that California has some of the highest rates of mental illness and a lack of vital mental health services in the U.S. Those facing criminal charges and who have a mental illness should know their rights before being subject to California’s criminal justice system.

-Contact a mental health attorney in Los Angeles for help.
+Contact a Los Angeles mental health attorney at the Simmrin Law Group for help.

 Mental Illness in California